Tchimwa/Azure-Labs/BGP Redundancy/Readme.md

 The path control will be implemented on the Cisco router csr01v hosted on-premises for both traffic path, for demonstration we will be using different BDP attributes to accomplish it.

 From csr01v, we can see that the route to join 200.0.0.0/16  is currently through Branch-GW which has 10.10.0.254 as peer address.
-Based on AS_PATH, The router actually chooses that path because it has the shortest path to get to WVD, it is only one AS (65020) away.
+Based on AS_PATH, the router actually chooses that path because it has the shortest path to get to WVD, it is only an AS (65020) away from the destination.

 ![WVD_Current_Route](https://github.com/Tchimwa/Azure-Labs/blob/main/BGP%20Redundancy/images/WVD_Current_Route.png)